Gexkill/sweng2/CI/buglist.md

   - round parenthesis should come before line break at line `4913`
   - round parenthesis should come before line break at line `5087`
   - round parenthesis should come before line break at line `5126`
+  - line break should come after `+` operator at line `6057`
+  - round parenthesis should come before line break at line `6384`
+  - round parenthesis should come before line break at line `6389`
+  - round parenthesis should come before line break at line `6814`
+  - round parenthesis should come before line break at line `6834`
+  - round parenthesis should come before line break at line `6861`
+  - round parenthesis should come before line break at line `6916`
+  - round parenthesis should come before line break at line `6943`
+  - line break should come after `||` operator at line `6986`
+  - line break should come after `||` operator at line `7404`
+  - line break should come after `||` operator at line `7500`
+  - line break should come after `||` operator at line `7560`
+  - round parenthesis should come before line break at line `7579`
+  - line break should come after `||` operator at line `7617`
+  - round parenthesis should come before line break at line `7759`
+  - round parenthesis should come before line break at line `8147`

+#### Comments

+  - commented code without any reason from line `6513` to `6558`
+  - commented code without any reason from line `6574` to `6612`